Tademillion/Tademillion/README.md

 - 👋 Hi, I’m @Tademillion
-- 👀 I’m interested in
+- 👀 I’m interested in build something make difference
 - 🌱 I’m currently Working at Amhara Bank
-- 💞️ I’m looking to collaborate on  web development
+- 💞️ I’m looking to collaborate on  web development and create something interesting
 - 📫 How to reach me ...
 tedlamillionyou@gmail.com or +25139847277
 <!---